robohydra/robohydra/docs/head/heads/index.md

 `end` function in the response object passed to it.

-The head calling the `next` function (let's call it the "middleware head") can decide what is being passed as request and response objects (they need *not* be the request and response objects passed to the middleware head).
-A common thing to do is to pass a mock response
-object: when the second head processes the request, the mock response's callback function will be called.
-Thus, you are free to pass the response as is (by using the `forward` method), tweak the response before sending (eg. modifying it before calling `forward`), retry the request with a different URL if you didn't like the response, etc.
+The head calling the `next` function (let's call it the "middleware head") can decide what is being passed as request and response objects.
+Often you will just pass the middleware head's request and response objects themselves, possibly after modifying them; but sometimes you will want to pass mock requests and responses.
+For example, passing a mock response object will allow you to inspect its contents before you decide if you pass that response as is (by using the `forward` method), tweak the response before sending (eg. modifying it before calling `forward`), retry the request with a different URL if you didn't like the response, etc.

 Examples